eigenkarmanetwork/EKN/README.md

 Description:

-Returns the total number of votes recorded in ETN.
+Returns the total number of votes recorded in EKN.